Andrettin/Wyrmsun/readme.txt

 - Fixed an issue which caused dropped units to sometimes be generated with an incorrect magic affix.
 - Fixed crash which happened when loading a game if the game had been saved while a unit which has a character assigned to it was dying.
 - Enhanced the support for position-based hotkeys to allow players to have position-based hotkeys only for training/building/etc.
+- Adding a loading bar when starting scenarios, with tips being displayed during loading (code by marcelofg55) (loading bar graphics by StumpyStrust).
+- Added several new tips.

 -----------------------------------------------------------------------
 - 1.9.5